Renew Your Membership

 Policy Progress

-• The Cardiomyopathy Health, Education, Awareness, Research and Training in Schools (HEARTS) Act (H.R.
-6829), which aims to educate the public about cardiomyopathy and support the placement of AEDs in schools, was signed into law in December 2024.
+• The HEARTS Act, which aims to educate the public about cardiomyopathy and support the placement of AEDs in schools, was signed into law in December 2024.
+In Florida and North Dakota, bills expanding CPR training and AED access are awaiting signatures from their governors.

 • The ARC Act (H.R.
-307), first championed by the late Rep. Donald Payne (D-NJ), was reintroduced into Congress by Rep. LaMonica McIver (D-NJ).
+307), first championed by the late Rep. Donald Payne (D-NJ) and crafted with support from the ACC, was reintroduced into Congress by Rep. LaMonica McIver (D-NJ).